scopatz/inequality-scipy2019/slides.md

 # Cave entrance

 .bigger[You approach the entrance to a cave.
 Around you is a jungle.
-A small stream flows out of the cave and down a gully.]
+A small stream flows into the cave.]

 .bigger[There is a shiny brass lamp nearby.]